Earu/AudioChain/README.md

-# AudioChain - Virtual Audio Device with VST3 Plugin Chain
+# AudioChain - Cross-Platform Audio Processing with VST3 Plugin Chain

-AudioChain is a JUCE-based application that creates a virtual audio device allowing other applications to route audio through a customizable VST3 plugin chain.
-This enables real-time audio processing and effects for any audio source on your system.
+AudioChain is a JUCE-based application that processes audio input through a customizable VST3 plugin chain.
+This enables real-time audio processing and effects for any audio source on your system, supporting both macOS and Windows platforms.

 ## Features